Macquarie, Australian Capital Territory: Suburb amenities

 Aerial view of Macquarie, from the west.

 There is a small shopping centre on Lachlan Street in Macquarie that has a Medical Centre, Chemist, Coffee Shop and Kinh Doh Vietnamese restaurant.

 The Jamison Centre is the major shopping centre in Macquarie and has a popular outdoor Rotary community market every Sunday morning.

 Adjacent to the Jamison Centre is Big Splash, one of Canberra's few privately owned but public swimming pools and home to Canberra's only outdoor water slide.

 On the corner of Bindubi Street and Belconnen Way is the Canberra High School originally established in 1938 at Telopea Park School and then Acton from 1939 until moving to the current site when officially opened on 21 August 1972; it has large playing fields between it and the swimming pool.

 Macquarie Primary School on Bennelong Crescent is a government run school established in 1968 and was the first school in Belconnen.

 Transport

 ACTION bus route 32 connects Macquarie with Belconnen Town Centre and Civic.

-Political representation
+Governance

 For the purposes of Australian federal elections for the House of Representatives, Macquarie is in the Division of Canberra.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Macquarie is in the Ginninderra electorate.